modernish/modernish/README.md

   last argument are completely removed, leaving only the operator, and the result of the operation is incorrectly true because the operator is incorrectly parsed as a non-empty string.
 This applies to any operator.
-* `BUG_UNSETFAIL`: the `unset` command sets a non-zero (fail) exit status if the variable to unset was either not set (some pdksh versions), or never set before (AT&T ksh 1993-12-28).
-This bug can affect the exit status of functions and dot scripts if 'unset' is the last command.
 * *`BUG_WAITST`*: The `wait` builtin does not reliably acquire the exit status of the background job it was waiting for.